rivertam/generic-inferno-component/docs/README.md

 ### Modulus

-See the [Modulus blog post](http://blog.modulus.io/deploying-react-apps-on-modulus) on how to deploy your react app to Modulus.
+See the [Modulus blog post](http://blog.modulus.io/deploying-inferno-apps-on-modulus) on how to deploy your Inferno app to Modulus.

 ## Netlify